cilanadzriddle/evildoro/README.md

 # togore
 My first ever coding project! `togore` is a terminal user interface (TUI) timer tool with Pomodoro capabilities using Python and the Textual library.
-Ugh...
+Heh heheh... heh... heh...
 # Installation
 Clone this repository... and download the libraries...
 I'M SO SORRY PLEASE DON'T HURT ME
 # Usage